-China has 20 million tonnes of reserves, which is almost 29% of the world total, is the leading country in ilmenite mineral production.
-Australia accounts for 24 million tonnes rutile reserves, which is 50% of the total world’s reserves.
-It is the leading country having rutile mineral in abundance.
+China has 20 million tonnes of reserves, which is almost 29% of the world's total, and is the leading country in ilmenite mineral production.
+Australia accounts for 24 million tonnes of rutile reserves, which is 50% of the total world’s reserves.
+It is the leading country having rutile minerals in abundance.

-The leading countries having titanium minerals were South Africa, Australia, US, China, Canada and India.
+The leading countries having titanium minerals were South Africa, Australia, the US, China, Canada and India.